Team

 Eindhoven University of Technology

-Jan van Hest obtained his PhD from Eindhoven University of Technology.
+Prof. Jan van Hest obtained his PhD from Eindhoven University of Technology.
 After a postdoctoral stay with prof D.A.
 Tirrell, he joined the chemical company DSM.
 In 2000 he was appointed full professor in Bio-organic chemistry at Radboud University Nijmegen.
 As of September 2016 he holds the chair of Bio-organic Chemistry at Eindhoven University of Technology.
 Since May 2017 he is the scientific director of the Institute for Complex Molecular Systems (ICMS).
 His research focuses on developing well-defined compartments for nanoreactors, nanomedicine and artificial cell research.

-Dedicated to the application of biocatalysis ChiralVision was founded in 2006, privately funded with headquarters now in the Delft area situated between the major towns of Rotterdam and The Hague, The Netherlands.
+Dedicated to the application of biocatalysis, ChiralVision was founded in 2006, privately funded with headquarters now in the Delft area situated between the major towns of Rotterdam and The Hague, The Netherlands.
 ChiralVision has developed a new range of macro- and giga-porous carriers suitable for any type of enzyme with a low diffusion limitation ensuring high activity.
 These are available for large scale production at guaranteed minimized costs.
 As a result of these developments, the number of industrial applications is steadily growing and the ongoing progress will ensure continued success in meeting new challenges.
 ChiralVision has joined the cassaFLOW project to share and further develop its knowledge and experience in enzymatic process development and the field of enzymatic synthesis of optically pure unnatural amino acids.